How to Create an Interactive Ebook: A Step-by-Step Guide

 Kotobee Author is our free software for Windows and Mac.
 You can use Kotobee Author to create interactive ebooks from scratch or by importing your book from anywhere else.
 When you’re ready to publish your ebook, Kotobee Author will turn it into a customizable EPUB, web app, or desktop app.
 There is a nominal fee to export your ebook as a native mobile app or for SCORM integration.

-Talespring is a web-based tool for creating children story books to be published as a native mobile app for iOS, although in their FAQ they say that Android support is coming soon.
+Talespring is a web-based tool for creating children’s storybooks to be published as a native mobile app for iOS and Android.
 They do not offer EPUB format.

 Kwik allows you to create interactive storybooks directly from Photoshop.
 With this plugin, you can add animations, interactivity, even entire physics simulations.
 Obviously the resulting ebooks are fixed-layout.
 They can be published only as native mobile apps (iOS and Android).

 Tigercreate uses layers and time-frames for animations, and hence provide flexibility with whatever you want to achieve.
 Again, this software is targeted towards interactive children’s storybook.
 They can be exported as mobile apps (Android and iOS).